-The OPEB interest assumption changed from 3.80% to 3.50%.
+The OPEB interest assumption changed from 3.50% to 2.20% since the prior measurement period.

 Schedule of the County Office of Education's Proportionate Share of the Net Pension Liability

 This 10-year schedule is required by GASB Statement No. 68 for each cost-sharing pension plan.
 Until a full 10-year trend is compiled, the schedule will only show those years under which GASB Statement No. 68 was applicable.
 The schedule presents the County Office of Education's proportion (percentage) of the collective net pension liability, the County Office of Education's proportionate share (amount) of the collective net pension liability, the County Office of Education's covered payroll, the County Office of Education's proportionate share (amount) of the collective net pension liability as a percentage of the employer's covered payroll, and the pension plan's fiduciary net position as a percentage of the total pension liability.